benmvp/slides/2018/reactathon/why-react.md

 - Debate about the performance of inline functions for props
 - 4 different ways to do Redux side-effects: thunk, sagas, observables & promise middleware
 - HOCs vs render props
 - How can you decide if you're new to React and don't even know what I just said?
-So it seems likek a "con"
+So it seems like a "con"
 - But can be a "pro" because you can look at the team and make decisions based on the skillset